SleepLuvr/SleepLuvr/README.md

 ok

-From now on, let's forget about each other, Thanks for the gift, just enjoy your damn life, I have nothing more to say, that's it, we're not connected and we don't even know each other anymore
+From now on, let's forget about each other, Thanks for the gift, just enjoy your life, I have nothing more to say, that's it, we're not connected and we don't even know each other anymore

 Pity?
 Oh, ok, bro